Asymptotics of the exchange splitting energy for a diatomic molecular ion from a volume integral formula of symmetry-adapted perturbation theory: Results and discussion

 When the primitive function is approximated by either $\phi_{\textrm{HS}}$ or $\phi_{\textrm{RS}}$, the exchange energy $J$ can be expanded in powers of $V$,

 and the corrections $J_{\textrm{SAPT}}^{(n)}[\phi]$ are given by \begin{widetext}

 \end{widetext} where $\phi$ stands either for $\phi_{\textrm{HS}}$ or $\phi_{\textrm{RS}}$.

-The Hirschfelder-Silbey perturbation theory is characterized by very good convergence \cite{Chalasinski:77}.
+The Hirschfelder-Silbey perturbation theory is characterized by very good convergence \cite{Chalasinski:77, Cwiok1994symmetry}.
 We observed that the convergence radius for the series of exchange corrections $J_{\textrm{SAPT}}^{(n)} [\phi_{\textrm{HS}}]$ was close to 2 and was almost independent on the internuclear distance $R$.
-These convergence properties result in a similarly good convergence of the asymptotic coefficients $j_k$ of Eq. (\ref{eq:J_invR_expansion}) obtained from fitting the results of finite $R$ calculation.
-Fig.~\ref{fig:jk_vs_npt_HS} demonstrates the $n$--dependence of $j_k$'s.
+These convergence properties result in a similarly good convergence of the asymptotic coefficients $j_k$ of Eq. (\ref{eq:J_invR_expansion}) fitted to the results of calculations for finite $R$.
+Fig.~\ref{fig:jk_vs_npt_HS} demonstrates the convergence of $j_k$'s obtained from the HS theory.

 In comparison to the HS theory, the convergence properties of the Rayleigh-Schr\"odinger perturbation expansion are much more complicated \cite{Cwiok:92:Pol}.
 This is reflected in the convergence of the exchange energy corrections $J_{\textrm{SAPT}}^{(n)} [\phi_{\textrm{RS}}]$ calculated from Eq. (\ref{eq:term_Jn}).
 These corrections are identical with those of the Symmetrized Rayleigh-Schr\"odinger perturbation theory (SRS) \cite{Jeziorski:78}.
 For perturbation orders $n$ larger than 10 and smaller than some critical value $n_{\textrm{crit}}$, the ratios of exchange energy corrections $J_{\textrm{SAPT}}^{(n+1)} [\phi_{\textrm{RS}}] / J_{\textrm{SAPT}}^{(n)} [\phi_{\textrm{RS}}]$ are approximately equal to 0.5.
 For $n$ larger than $n_{\textrm{crit}}$ these ratios are close to 1.
 Value of $n_{\textrm{crit}}$ increases with internuclear distance $R$.
 This is illustrated in Fig. \ref{fig:RS_ratios}.